 Over the years, Tesla has implemented many new security features.
-One of which causes Tesla lights to flash.
+One of these causes Tesla lights to flash.
 But we have become used to Tesla lights flashing for various reasons.
 So why exactly do Tesla lights flash and for what?

 The most probable reason why your Tesla lights flash is because of Activated Sentry Mode.
 This serves as a security feature.
 Other possible reasons could be software updates, cold temperatures, and hacked headlights.
 Artificial Intelligence is not a probable reason.
 Disable Sentry Mode on your Tesla app.

 Check out the rest of this article to get a breakdown of all the reasons mentioned above.
-I went in detail and also discussed what you can possibly do about it when you encounter this issue.
+I went into detail and also discussed what you can possibly do about it when you encounter this issue.

 Activated Sentry Mode Causes Tesla Lights To Flash